 Culture in Plovdiv

-Plovdiv is famous as “Cultural capital of Bulgaria”!
-Except for all attractions and places to visit, the city offers rich events calendar, a lot of galleries, festivals, exhibitions, workshops, opera and theatre performances, concerts, public libraries and community centres.
+Plovdiv is famous as the "Cultural capital of Bulgaria"!
+Except for all attractions and places to visit, the city offers a rich events calendar, a lot of galleries, festivals, exhibitions, workshops, opera and theatre performances, concerts, public libraries and community centres.
 Because of this Plovdiv was well-deserved elected as The European Capital of Culture for the 2019 year.

 Hotels in Plovdiv

-To meet the demand of every visitor, Plovdiv offers a different type of accommodation options- business hotels, private apartments, boutique hotels, guesthouses.
+To meet the demand of every visitor, Plovdiv offers different type of accommodation options- business hotels, private apartments, boutique hotels, guesthouses.
 Top 3 hotels in Plovdiv that we recommend: